Search this site:

 Back country access is available through the gate off the top of Cinch Express lift to get to some open bowls.

-An open gate can also be found at the top of Larkspur Express lift which leads to some chutes.
+An open gate can also be found at the top of Larkspur Express lift which leads to an avalanche-prone area known as the Y Chutes.

 There are also two exit gates off of Grouse Mountain.